isl/SnipShare/README.md

 ## How to run

-SnipShare can be executed as a standalone web application using NodeJs, or through Docker.
+SnipShare can be executed as a standalone web application using through Docker.
 Before running the application it is required to configure:
 (a) the connection details for MySQL and
 (b) the base URL of the application.

+### Configuration

 To configure the connection details for MySQL, edit the file [server.js](server.js) by editing the constant value `db` that contains all the required connection details for MySQL.